chenfei-wu/TaskMatrix/LowCodeLLM/README.md

 ## Quick Start
 Please note that due to time constraints, the code we provide is only the minimum viable version of the low-code LLM interactive code, i.e. only demonstrating the core concept of Low-code LLM human-LLM interaction.
 We welcome anyone who is interested in improving our front-end interface.
+Currently, both the `OpenAI API` and `Azure OpenAI Service` are supported.
+You would be required to provide the requisite information to invoke these APIs.

 ```
 # clone the repo
 git clone https://github.com/microsoft/TaskMatrix.git